-Speaking of data, what metrics do you track?
+Which Recovery metrics do you track?

-When it comes to recovery, the data doesn’t lie and when I feel tired the data will often say the same thing.
+When it comes to recovery, the data doesn’t lie and when I feel tired, the data will often say the same thing.

-So how important is sleep in triathlon recovery?
+how important is sleep For recovery?

 I believe sleep is one of my biggest weapons when it comes to recovery.
 I am able to track the quality and hours of my sleep using the Polar Vantage V, and have found this to be really useful in reflecting my rate of recovery.

-You’ve mentioned a few already, but what are your go-to triathlon recovery tactics?
-How often?
+what are your go-to recovery tactics?